vcmueller/project-data-engineering/code/ml/README.md

-# Machine Learning Job Information
+# Machine Learning Job Details

 The aim of this job is to clusterize the data resulted from the ETL job by assigning each city and quarter combination to a temperature level.